 I am convinced that the inscription on the front fly begins with 日五 - day 5, the day this was published - and ends with 著者 - author.
 What comes in between ...?
 Au$1000

-First edition; the architectural souvenirs of a trip to Europe and America by one of the founders of the Secessionist Architecture Group - Bunriha Kenchikukai.
+First edition; the architectural souvenirs of a trip to Europe and America by a founder of the Secessionist Architecture Group - Bunriha Kenchikukai.
 Germany is front and centre, if you haven't already spotted that from the cover.
 At the end of the preface he wonders whether to die for his principles like Gropius, indulge his hobbies like Poelzig, or dream like Taut.
 What he did in the end was found a firm that now builds massive projects that look like a thousand other buildings.

-The two radical architectural groups at this time were the Secessionists - formed in 1920 by six graduates of Tokyo Imperial University, growing to nine members - and the Barrack Decoration Company - formed by Kon Wajiro, Yoshida Kenkichi and a disparate group of designers and artists after the earthquake - who rushed around decorating the temporary buildings thrown up in the ruins.
+The radical architectural groups at this time were the Secessionists - formed in 1920 by six graduates of Tokyo Imperial University, growing to nine members - and the Barrack Decoration Company - formed by Kon Wajiro, Yoshida Kenkichi and a disparate group of designers and artists after the earthquake - who rushed around decorating the temporary buildings thrown up in the ruins.
+Parallel but further off was Mavo which also ran around improving barracks and makeshifts for a while.
 Naturally the purist Bunriha despised the Barrackists.
 Architecture could be art but artists could never be architects.
 Successionist Takizawa was not so polite about it.

 "The tiny and very insufficient "handbook" for attendants, published by Dr. L.S.
 Forbes Winslow, was, until a few weeks ago, the only volume containing practical instructions," says F. Norton Manning in his preface.
 An English handbook from the Medico-Psychological Association arrived while this going to press and still, "neither ... cover the whole ground, but ... are steps in the right direction".